 No Win, No Fee Claims Explained

-When making a personal injury claim for a cycling injury, the most common way to fund a claim is with a 'no win, no fee' arrangement, also known as a Conditional Fee Agreement (CFA).
-This arrangement allows a cyclist to pursue a compensation claim without having to pay any upfront fees or legal costs.
+If you’ve been injured in a cycling accident, making a personal injury claim might feel like a financial risk.
+Most cycling injury claims are funded through a ‘no win, no fee’ arrangement, also known as a Conditional Fee Agreement (CFA).
+This means you can pursue compensation without paying any upfront fees or legal costs.

-No win, no fee removes the financial risk of pursuing a cycling injury compensation claim, and it ensures that injured cyclists have access to legal representation - regardless of their financial means.
+No win, no fee removes the financial risk of pursuing a cycling injury compensation claim.

 What do I pay if I win my claim?